-3.1 Why study firms in the personal care industry?
+3.1.
+Why Study Firms in the Personal Care Industry?

 Any empirical study must choose a setting, and in-depth industry studies have long uncovered valuable empirical facts.
-Studies of hotels provided insights on firm positioning and competitor perception (Baum and Haveman 1997, Baum and Lant 2003, Li et al 2017).
-Pizza stores offered evidence on how organizations acquire and transfer knowledge (Darr, Argote, and Epple 1995).
+Studies of hotels provided insights on firm positioning and competitor perception (Baum and Haveman 1997, Baum and Lant 2003, Li et al. 2017).
+Pizza stores offered evidence on how organizations acquire and transfer knowledge (Darr et al. 1995).
 Studies of fishing boats, pineapple farms, and ready-mix concrete provided detailed insights on firm productivity and learning (Jensen 2007, Conley and Udry 2010, Syverson 2011).

-Finding a market to study whether and why firms lack competitor knowledge and how this impacts their strategic choices like price positioning imposes many requirements.
+Finding a market to study whether and why firms lack competitor knowledge and how this impacts their strategic choices like positioning imposes many requirements.
 First, it requires a large number of firms across varying market conditions to evaluate the impact of competition and firm-specific attributes.
 Second, price positioning must be clear, measurable, and comparable across firms, which is challenging to find.
 Even in a relatively simple market like cafés, a cup of coffee can vary in size and perceived quality across firms.
 Finally, information on competitors must be easily accessible to rule out the possibility that the cost of acquiring information is too high.